justiksss/get_weather/README.md

 # get_wheater
-simple program  whith coordinates cities and wheater
+simple program  with coordinates cities and wheater